dbrekalo/translate-js/README.md

 ```
 Translates string stored under specified key to current locale.
 Interpolates template string if templateData is given.

 Specific locale translation can be specified via options.locale.

+Pluralization is done in reference to "count" template data value
+when multiple variables are passed to translate function (override with options.pluralizeTo).

 ## translate.add
 ```js